bwks/netkraken/README.md

-NetKraken is a Network connectivity tester inspired by `nc`, `ncat` and the `netcat`s of the world. git status
+NetKraken is a Network connectivity tester inspired by `nc`, `ncat` and the `netcat`s of the world.

-Goals:
+> # 🚧 work in progress 🚧

+## Goals
  - Cross platform support, with Windows as a first class citizen
- - Async
+ - All clients and servers have Async support

-This project is a work in progress.
+ - Rapidly prove which of the trinity of evil (Network/Firewall/DNS) is causing connectivity issues

+## Current Features
+ - TCP/UDP Client/Server
+ - Asynchronous servers allowing for large amounts of client connections
+ - Asynchronous clients allow for simultaneous connections to multiple destinations

+## Planned Features
+ - HTTP Client
+ - DNS Client
+ - TCP/UDP traceroute
+ - Latency, Jitter, Bandwidth measurement

+## Installation
+Install the package for your system from the github release page [here](https://github.com/bwks/netkraken/releases)

 ## Usage
 ```